Yash-Solanki6803/TypeScript/TypeScriptNotes.md

   return (a+b);
 }

-//Thus Now in the  method signature , a and b are declared as  numbers , also the return type of the function is also declared as a number so we make sure that the function doesn't perform concatenation.
+//Thus Now in the  method signature , a and b are declared as  numbers ,
+// also the return type of the function is also declared as a number
+//so we make sure that the function doesn't perform concatenation.